Mark Pepys, 6th Earl of Cottenham: Career

 Cottenham died on 19 July 1943, at 9, Mandeville Place, Westminster, a fashionable nursing home, while living at the Travellers Club.
 He left an estate valued at £1,969.
 His executors were his younger brother John Digby Pepys and Reginald Pound.
 Cottenham was succeeded in his peerages by his younger brother, Digby Pepys.

 Personal life

-On 19 January 1927, at St Margaret's, Westminster, Cottenham married Sybil Venetia Taylor, a daughter of Captain John Vickris Taylor, and before divorcing in 1939 they had two daughters:
+On 19 January 1927, at St Margaret's, Westminster, Cottenham married Sybil Venetia Taylor, a daughter of Captain John Vickris Taylor, and in August 1927 they were living at Hill House, Fritwell, near Bicester.
+They had two daughters: